 The International League Against Epilepsy (ILAE)

-Seizures have many possible causes, which can include genetics, brain injury, or underlying conditions.
+Seizures have many possible causes, including genetics, brain injury, or underlying conditions.

-Some people with epilepsy, or people who have had recurrent seizures, may notice that they occur in patterns or happen in certain situations.
-These factors, or seizure triggers, may make seizures more likely to occur.
+Some people with epilepsy or who have recurrent seizures may notice that they occur in patterns or in certain situations.
+These factors, or seizure triggers, may make seizures more likely.
 However, some people who have epilepsy may not have any triggers.
 Some potential seizure triggers

 Missed medications